 Mirrors are another great way to reflect both natural and artificial light in your home.
 They are perfect for doubling the brightness.
 For example, if you were to place a large mirror on the wall directly opposite your living room window, the light can bounce throughout, helping the space feel larger.

 - No technology after 10pm

 Back-lit screens and devices such as many smart phones, TV's or laptops contain a large amount of blue light, which the brain registers as bright daylight; suppressing melatonin production and keeping us awake.
 This light is most intense in handheld electronics that we hold close to our eyes.
 Try a 'darkening down hour' at bedtime by avoiding electrical screens and bright lighting for 60 minutes before bed.
 Even a 30 minute darken down routine will be likely to help.

-We really hope this blog has given you some ideas on how to make 2021 a more positive year for you.
+We really hope this blog has given you some ideas on how to make 2022 a more positive year for you.
 Even if you take one piece of advice, your life will hopefully be calmer and more productive.
-2021 is our year.
+2022 is our year.
 Our year to better ourselves.
 Our year to make new changes and stick to them.
 Our year to become our best selves.
-We all deserve to be happy and with this time in lockdown, it can be very easy to get strung down by the negatives and not focus on what is important and what makes us happy.
+We all deserve to be happy and with this pandemic it can be very easy to get bogged down by the negatives and not focus on what is important and what makes us happy.
 It can be difficult to know where and how to start, to make positive changes in our lives, so we hope this blog has helped.
-Here’s to 2021!
+Here's to 2022!